ematkkona/clN22/README.md

 `make`

 #### Usage:
-In normal use 'cln22' is automatically launched from `cln22-remote` or `zold-score` if ran locally with the zold node.
+'cln22' is automatically launched from `cln22-remote`.
+Or `zold-score`, if ran locally with the zold node.
 ##### Manual use:

 Help: